gilleshenrard/ITLg_POO/README.md

 - Creation of Controller classes + migration of the game mechanics methods.
 - Improve MVC model use
-- Improve classes decoupling (playSlot(), Player/GameController, RandomSelect)
+- Improve classes decoupling (playSlot(), Player/GameController, RandomSelect, BoardController/Slot)
 - Ease up constructors use
 - Move displayBoard in Game view and rename it to displayGame
 - Make the game loop use solely GameController